On concentric fractal spheres and spiral shells: Introduction

 One significant restriction in the analytic and geometric study of these objects is the lack of planar tools in $\R^3$.
 For instance, Liouville's theorem states that all conformal maps are M\"obius transformations in $\R^3$ (see for instance \cite[p.~15, 43]{Vais_book}).
-This was one of the motivations for the definition of \textit{quasiconformal maps} in $\R^d$, $d\geq 2$ (see Section \ref{sec: QC-Holder parametrization} for formal definition).
-More specifically, while conformal maps transform infinitesimal balls into infinitesimal balls, quasiconformal maps transform them into infinitesimal ellipsoids of globally bounded eccentricity.
+This was one of the motivations for the definition of \textit{quasiconformal maps} in $\R^d$, $d\geq 2$.
+More specifically, while conformal maps transform infinitesimal balls into infinitesimal balls, quasiconformal maps transform them into infinitesimal ellipsoids of globally bounded eccentricity (see Section \ref{sec: QC-Holder parametrization} for formal definition).
 The bound on said eccentricity is called \textit{dilatation}.
-If the dilatation of a quasiconformal map $f$ is at most some uniform constant $K\geq 1$, we say that $f$ is a $K$-quasiconformal map (see Section \ref{sec: QC-Holder parametrization}).
+If the dilatation of a quasiconformal map $f$ is at most some uniform constant $K\geq 1$, we say that $f$ is a \textit{$K$-quasiconformal map}.
 The theory of quasiconformal maps has a rich history, which still continues to develop actively, especially due to its many connections and applications within various fields of mathematics.
-We refer to the books by Lehto and Virtanen \cite{Leh_QC}, V\"ais\"al\"a \cite{Vais_book}, and Heinonen \cite{Heinonen} for thorough expositions on these maps and their importance in $\C$, $\R^d$ and metric spaces, respectively.
+We refer to the books by Lehto and Virtanen \cite{Leh_QC}, V\"ais\"al\"a \cite{Vais_book}, and Heinonen \cite{Heinonen} for thorough expositions on these maps and their importance in $\C$, $\R^d$, and metric spaces, respectively.

 Distinguishing sets up to quasiconformal maps, particularly at the level of the dilatation, is in general a hard problem.
 For instance, determining under what assumptions a topological sphere is a quasiconformal image of the usual unit sphere $S(0,1)$ is a long-standing open problem, with many implications in geometric group theory and topology (see \cite{Bonk_QC} for a survey on this topic and connections to Cannon's conjecture, see also \cite{Bonk_Meyer}).
 For planar topological spheres, i.e., simple closed curves homeomorphic to the unit circle, this classification problem was solved by Ahlfors in \cite{Ahlfors}, and their dimension-theoretic properties were fully determined by Smirnov in \cite{Smirnov}.
 In higher dimensions only partial progress has been made; see \cite{Bonk_Meyer, Meyer_Snowb} and the references therein.